mo0z/carlywm/README.md

 Features
 --------

- It's better to see how it works than to read about it, so watch the demos below!
+ It's better to see how it works than to read about it, so check out the demos:

 <!-- <a href="http://www.youtube.com/watch?feature=player_embedded&v=ZxCnU6D8TNo
 " target="_blank"><img src="http://img.youtube.com/vi/ZxCnU6D8TNo/0.jpg"